800-913-3416 [email protected]

 A subsidiary of the well-known health sharing ministry organization Medi-Share, Medi-Share 65+ operates as a non-profit health sharing ministry where members contribute monthly to assist each other with medical expenses, emphasizing community support and shared responsibility.

-This plan offers a faith-based and lower-cost alternative to traditional Medigap Plan G insurance products, appealing to those seeking cost-effective healthcare solutions aligned with their Christian values.
+This plan offers a faith-based and lower-cost alternative to traditional MediGap Plan G insurance products, appealing to those seeking cost-effective healthcare solutions aligned with their Christian values.

 Get a Free Medicare Supplement Quote